cisagov/prescup-challenges/pc4/team/round3-embedded-archaeology/solution/README.md

 The 32-character decoded `secret_key` string answers the third question.

 > **Note**: the third answer will be specific to each individual deployment of the challenge.
+The answer for the artifacts provided in this repository is: `d3b07384d113edec49eaa6238ad5ff00`

 ## Appendix: Extracting the BCH "library" from the Linux kernel